afrid0315/aws-azure-devops-interview_questions/aws-interviewQuestionsAnswers.md

 Amazon RDS API: Utilize the ModifyDBInstance API call with parameters including the read replica identifier and new settings for scaling.

 #### 39. About umask value?
+**Answer.** The umask value is a permission mask applied when creating new files or directories in Unix-like operating systems.
+It determines which permissions are not granted by default.
+It is subtracted from the maximum permission to determine the default permissions.
+For instance, if the umask is set to 022, it means that write permissions are removed for group and others when new files or directories are created.

 #### 40. About swap memory?
 **Answer.** When working on a file in Linux using tools like vi or nano, if the file is abruptly closed due to a network issue or if the Linux machine is reloaded, attempting to reopen the same file for editing may prompt a message indicating that the file already exists in the swap memory.